abhirupdatta/geospatial_stats_ML_short_course_2024/reference.md

 ## Main References

+**Textbook** Banerjee, S., Carlin, B. P., & Gelfand, A. E. (2003). *Hierarchical modeling and analysis for spatial data*.
+Chapman and Hall/CRC.

 **Nearest Neighbor Gaussian Process (NNGP)**: Datta, A., Banerjee, S., Finley, A. O., & Gelfand, A. E. (2016).
 Hierarchical nearest-neighbor Gaussian process models for large geostatistical datasets. *Journal of the American Statistical Association, 111*(514), 800-812.

 **BRISC paper**: Saha, A., & Datta, A. (2018).
 BRISC: bootstrap for rapid inference on spatial covariances. *Stat*, e184, DOI: 10.1002/sta4.184.